-Home and Guest network settings are showed on 'My network and Wi-Fi' section.
-By default Home Network (Home segment) combines LAN ports of the built-in switch with main Wi-Fi access point (here wire and wireless hosts are implied).
-And for the Guest network (Guest segment) a separate Wi-Fi network is considered.
-This network is isolated from home network.
-Segmenting the network allows to improve it's security and optimize network's performance.
+Home and Guest network settings are shown in the 'My network and Wi-Fi' section.
+By default Home network (Home segment) combines the LAN ports of the built-in switch with the main Wi-Fi access point (hosts connected via wire and Wi-Fi).
+And for the Guest network (Guest segment), a separate Wi-Fi network is considered.
+This network is isolated from the home network.
+Segmenting the network allows it to improve its security and optimize the network's performance.
 A segment is a logical interface that can include one or more physical interfaces.
 Within a single segment, all interfaces are combined into a network bridge.
 The segment settings include the following parameters — network identifier (VLAN ID), IP parameters (IP address, subnet mask, DHCP server, IP address lease time), access profile for unregistered devices, IGMP Proxy And PPPoE transit connections (PPPoE Pass Through).

-1. Using network segments, you can create an additional local network in the Internet center.
-To add a new segment press '+' while you are on 'Home network' page and then configure the new segment (select network ports and specify other necessary parameters).
+1. Using network segments, you can create an additional local network in the router.
+To add a new segment, press '+' while on the 'Home segment' page and then configure the new segment (select network ports and specify other necessary parameters).

-2. On the same page you can configure the main Wi-Fi and guest Wi-Fi network.
-For additional info please refer to following articles:
+2. On the same page, you can configure the main Wi-Fi and guest Wi-Fi network.
+For additional info, please refer to the following articles:

 If you use VLAN, you can specify VLAN ID and bind the required ports to the segment.

-5. In 'Connection policy for unregistered devices' section you can choose profile, which will be applied to all unregistered devices within the segment.
-For example, in the Home network segment, set the profile 'Without Internet access' for all unregistered devices.
-In this case only registered devices will have Internet access.
+5. In the 'Connection policy for unregistered devices' section, you can choose a profile, which will be applied to all unregistered devices within the segment.
+For example, in the Home segment, set the profile 'Without Internet access' for all unregistered devices.
+In this case, only registered devices will have Internet access.

 NOTE: Important!
 Firewall rules take precedence over this setting.

-6. In 'IGMP Proxy' section you can enable the IGMP Proxy option (by default it's disabled), which allows devices to receive IPTV.
+6. In the 'IGMP Proxy' section, you can enable the IGMP Proxy option (by default, it's disabled), allowing devices to receive IPTV.
 IGMP proxy relays IGMP protocol between interfaces.
-IGMP (Internet Group Management Protocol) - network protocol which designed to manage group data communication (multicast) in IP networks.
+IGMP (Internet Group Management Protocol) is a network protocol that manages group data communication (multicast) in IP networks.